 Outbound caller ID displays the caller’s name and number on the recipient’s phone.
 A central registry contains the national caller ID database for registered phone numbers.
-Phone carriers periodically “dip” the national caller ID D\database for the latest caller IDs to store in their databases.
+Phone carriers periodically “dip” into the national caller ID database to receive the latest updates.
 When a caller places a call, the recipient’s phone carrier retrieves the caller ID information from its database and displays it on the recipient’s phone.

 To change caller ID information, the caller’s carrier must update the national caller ID database so other carriers can update their databases when they dip the national caller ID database.
 To initiate an update to the national caller ID database, submit a caller ID update request.